RSE-Sheffield/jupyterhub-gridengine-sharc/README.rst

 ------------------------------------------------

-The ``sgespawner`` resource request HTML form presents the user with a delibrately limited set of the resources that could be requested from ShARC's Grid Engine scheduler.
+The ``sgespawner`` resource request HTML form presents the user with a deliberately limited set of the resources that could be requested from ShARC's Grid Engine scheduler.

 To add options presented via this form: